tombee/conductor/docs/architecture/overview.md

 ## Overview

 Conductor is a platform for AI workflow orchestration.
-It provides a daemon-first architecture where all operations go through `conductord`, enabling consistent execution, checkpointing, and an API for community tools.
+It provides a controller-first architecture where all operations go through `conductor`, enabling consistent execution, checkpointing, and an API for community tools.

 > **Tagline:** Portable AI workflows in simple YAML.